albertopd/ai-code-assistant/README.md

 You will be prompted to enter the error message and code snippet interactively.
 The explanation will be shown in the console.

----

-**Note:**
+***Note:**
-If you do not provide an error message (either in the code file or when prompted for manual input), the AI will automatically analyze your code and attempt to identify and explain any errors it finds.
+If you do not provide an error message (either in the code file or when prompted for manual input), the AI will automatically analyze your code and attempt to identify and explain any errors it finds.*

----

 ## Requirements

 - Python 3.12+
 - [python-dotenv](https://pypi.org/project/python-dotenv/)
 - [google-genai](https://pypi.org/project/google-genai/)

----

 ## ⚙️ Configuration <a id="configuration"></a>